amzn/amazon-pay-sdk-java/README.md

 //Call Authorize API
 response = client.authorize( authorizeRequest );

-# Make the Capture API call if you did not set the
+// Make the Capture API call if you did not set the
-# 'capture_now' parameter to 'true'.
+// 'capture_now' parameter to 'true'.
 There are
-# additional optional parameters that are not used
+// additional optional parameters that are not used
-# below.
+// below.
-//Construct request
 CaptureRequest request = new CaptureRequest("AMAZON_AUTHORIZATION_ID" , "YOUR_UNIQUE_ID" , "ORDER_AMOUNT");

 //Set optional parameters
 request.setCaptureCurrencyCode("USD");  //Overrides currency code set in Client request.setSellerCaptureNote("Your Capture Note");

 response = client.Capture( request );

-# Close the order reference once your one time
+// Close the order reference once your one time
-# transaction is complete.
+// transaction is complete.
 client.closeOrderReference("AMAZON_ORDER_REFERENCE_ID");